aidarkazybekov/angular-tour-of-heroes/README.md

-AngularTourOfHeroes
+### Angular - Tour Of Heroes

-Project Overview
+## Project Overview

-AngularTourOfHeroes is a dynamic web application designed to manage a list of heroes.
+Angular - Tour Of Heroes is a dynamic web application designed to manage a list of heroes.
 The application features a dashboard page for an overview of all heroes, highlighting the top heroes.
 Users can add new heroes, rename existing ones, and save or delete heroes.
 Each hero has a unique name and ID.

-Features
+## Features

     Dashboard: View an overview of all heroes and the top heroes.
     Manage Heroes: Add new heroes, rename existing ones, save changes, and delete heroes.
     Hero Details: Each hero entry consists of a name and an ID.

-Future Enhancements
+## Future Enhancements

     Persistent Storage: Implement a system to store the heroes' data persistently.
     Hero Images: Add AI-generated images for each hero.